Choosing Where to Start

 The 80/20 Decision Rule

-Here’s a simple rule for when scores are close: if your top opportunity scores 80% or more of your second-place option, just pick the top one and move on.
+When scores are close, apply this rule: if your top opportunity scores within 20% of your second-place option, just pick the top one and move on.

-The marginal benefit of choosing “perfectly” is almost certainly less than the cost of delayed action.
+The benefit of choosing perfectly never exceeds the cost of delayed action.

 Examples: